 For raised bed construction we recommend the “rough, green” Douglas Fir 2X6, 2X8, and 4X4 from the price list.

-Hemlock is locally widely used for raised garden beds and for fencing.
-There is no guarantee to how long the wood will last in the ground, but in the right conditions, some people report that it lasts 5 to 7 years.
-There is enough of a price difference between the hemlock and cedar or fir, that it is locally preferred wood for general outdoor use and barn construction and repair.
+Hemlock is locally widely used for raised garden beds, fencing, and barn construction and repair.
+There is no guarantee as to how long the wood will last in the ground, but in the right conditions, some people report that it lasts 5 to 7 years.
+There is enough of a price difference between the hemlock and cedar or fir, that it is locally preferred wood for general outdoor and farm use.